Where was Fallout filmed? The Enclave, Filly, and all the series locations

 Fallout house

-The house of the man who wants to marry Lucy is the old hospital in Kolmanskop, Namibia.
+The house of the man who wants to marry Lucy is the old accountant's house (Buchhalterhaus) in Kolmanskop, Namibia.

-Located approximately 24 kilometers (about 15 miles) northeast of Elizabeth Bay, Kolmanskop is a popular tourist destination, known for its well-preserved, partially buried buildings.
+Located approximately 24 kilometers (about 15 miles) northeast of Elizabeth Bay, Kolmanskop (or Kolmannskuppe in its original German name) is a popular tourist destination, known for its well-preserved, partially buried buildings.

-The scene of the Westside Medical Clinic in the fourth episode, "The Ghouls", was also filmed here.
+The scene of the Westside Medical Clinic in the fourth episode, "The Ghouls", was filmed at the old hospital or Krankenhaus.

 Widow Jane Mine Rosendale